 Such is why, as with rifles, hunting tents are specialized affairs.
 Avoiding bad experiences means choosing the right tent for your hunt.

-Made to Carry An ideal tent for a backpack hunt is lightweight, as in less than 4 pounds, packs down ultra small and is tough enough to handle storms and rough ground.
+An ideal tent for a backpack hunt is lightweight, as in less than 4 pounds, packs down ultra small and is tough enough to handle storms and rough ground.
 That’s a lot to ask, but the good news is the sport of elite backpacking has pushed tent technology into specialized one- and two-man models that meet those specifications.

 Personally, I carry my own tent on backpack hunts and ask other hunters to do the same.
 I don’t want to share a cramped backpack tent with a hunting pal any more than I do my bed at home.
 Even two-man backpacking tents are so tight that by midnight you’ll be sure whoever designed your model must have consulted the airlines to determine how many square inches a person needs to be “comfortable.”